jobyjoseph/React/README.md

+React is UI library to create Components.
+Components can be treated as a set of reusable HTML.

+We can write React components using pure JavaScript.
+But for a big project, it will be difficult.
+So using JSX, developers can write html like code inside React components.
+Later we use transpilers like Babel to convert JSX to pure JavaScript which browsers can understand.

+React components can be classified into:
+1. Functional Components
+2. Class Components

 ## React Project Tech Stack
 When we write a big React project, we need a build workflow.
 A good build workflow ensures that our project is optimized, high performing, backward compatible and minimized.
 Here we discuss some of the tools we use in a typical React project.